517 – Armed Detention Officer Program

 II.
 Definitions

-Armed detention officer – a licensed county jailer who, after meeting the requirements of this policy, is in an assignment allowing him or her to carry a firearm and less-lethal weapon(s) while transporting Harris County Jail prisoners outside the jail, while guarding Harris County Jail prisoners in area hospitals or other outside health care facilities, and while traveling to and from his or her place of assignment.
+Armed Detention Officer (ADO) – a licensed county jailer who, after meeting the requirements of this policy, is permitted to carry a firearm and less-lethal weapon(s) under the following circumstances: when transporting Harris County Jail prisoners outside the jail, while guarding Harris County Jail prisoners in area hospitals, other outside health care facilities, to/from/during court proceedings, and while traveling to and from his or her place of assignment.

 III.
 Policy

-It is the policy of the Harris County Sheriff’s Office to permit firearms certified (“armed”) detention officers to carry a firearm and less-lethal weapon(s) during the course of performing certain duties within the course and scope of their job responsibilities.
+It is the policy of the Harris County Sheriff’s Office to permit certified Armed Detention Officers to carry a firearm and less-lethal weapon(s) while performing certain duties within the course and scope of their job responsibilities.

-Armed detention officers will be tasked with transporting Harris County Jail prisoners outside the jail, transporting Harris County Jail prisoners to/from courts, and with guarding Harris County Jail prisoners in area hospitals or other outside health care facilities.
+Armed Detention Officers will be tasked with transporting Harris County Jail prisoners outside the jail, transporting Harris County Jail prisoners to/from courts, assisting bailiffs in a court room, and with guarding Harris County Jail prisoners in area hospitals or other outside health care facilities.

 IV.
 Qualifications to Become an Armed Detention Officer

-Any Harris County Sheriff’s Office (HCSO) detention officer who meets the requirements listed in this policy may apply for an armed detention officer assignment.
+Any Harris County Sheriff’s Office (HCSO) detention officer who meets the requirements listed in this policy may apply for an ADO assignment.
 To serve in an armed assignment, a detention officer must meet and maintain the following requirements:

-E. Successfully complete the HCSO Detention Training Officer Program;
+F. Successfully complete the HCSO ADO Training Program,

-F. Successfully complete Integrating Communications, Assessment, and Tactics (ICAT) training through the HCSO Academy;
+G. Successfully complete Integrating Communications, Assessment, and Tactics (ICAT) training through the HCSO Academy,

-J. Successfully complete any additional training required by the Sheriff’s Office.
+K. Successfully complete any additional training required by HCSO, including the Court Security Course.

 V. Carrying and Storing of Firearms and Ammunition